 You don’t necessarily need to be a non-standard driver to buy insurance from a non-standard insurance company.
-Sometimes these specialty insurers are able to offer a more competitive price.
+Sometimes these specialty insurers can offer a more competitive price.
 Some large, well-known insurance companies own smaller non-standard insurance companies and offer non-standard policies through their agents.

 How does non-standard insurance work?

-Not all insurance providers will insure high-risk drivers, so you will need to find a provider specializing in high-risk or non-standard auto insurance.
-Most drivers who do not meet an insurance company’s standard or preferred risk underwriting criteria will end up using a non-standard insurer to obtain the auto insurance coverages that they need.
+Not all insurance providers will insure high-risk drivers, so you must find a provider specializing in high-risk or non-standard auto insurance.
+Most drivers who do not meet an insurance company’s standard or preferred risk underwriting criteria will use a non-standard insurer to obtain the auto insurance coverages they need.

-As with most types of car insurance, there can be large variations in price when shopping for non-standard insurance.
+As with most types of car insurance, there can be significant price variations when shopping for non-standard insurance.
 If you can keep a good driving record without claims, you should stay within the standard (voluntary) car insurance market and likely obtain better insurance premiums.